Forecasters, read the game like Wayne Gretzky! (Part 1)

 - Your attitude is too much “leaning back”

-Do you think Wayne Gretzky would have listened to a coach who just wanted him to play like his team had always done?
+Do you think Wayne Gretzky would have listened to a coach who just wanted him to play as his team had always done?

 - Gretzky reached maximum performance and production.